VitorMusachio/VitorMusachio/README.md

 - I’m currently working with Analytics Engineer at [QuintoAndar](https://github.com/quintoandar).

-- I also collaborate as a Data Mentor at [Awari](https://github.com/awarischool), an online school with Data Science courses, helping people get into this career.
+- I also collaborate as a Data Mentor and Instructor at [Awari](https://github.com/awarischool), an online school with Data Science courses, helping people get into this career.

 - I’m currently learning **about data platform practices.**